Kendeda Building: History

 In September 2015, the Georgia Institute of Technology received a $30 million grant from the Kendeda Fund for the purposes of building a green building on the institute's campus.
 The grant was the single largest donation by the Kendeda Fund and one of the largest ever received by the institute.
 The location selected for the building, a former parking lot, would be part of the Eco-Commons, a larger public green space on the institute's campus.
 The building would be designed to meet Living Building Challenge 3.1, which, according to The Atlanta Journal-Constitution, would make it "the first major Living Building Challenge-certified education and research facility in the Southeast."
 Of the $30 million donated to the institute, $25 million was to be used in the building's construction, with the remainder used to "support programming activities."

 Construction on the building started on November 2, 2017, with designs by architectural firms Lord Aeck Sargent and Miller Hull.
 Skanska served as the project's construction manager, and Uzun + Case served as the structural engineering firm.
 Designs for the building, which would have a floor area of 43,500 sqft, included a maker space, an auditorium, two classrooms, and a common area, in addition to several other academic rooms.
 The top of the building would feature an apiary and a rooftop garden.
 Additionally, the roof houses approximately 900 solar panels and a rainwater collection system.
+The surrounding 8-acre landscape to the west, called the EcoCommons, continues the building's environmental mission by capturing stormwater and increasing biodiversity.

 The building was dedicated on October 24, 2019.